Earworm: Antidotes

 Scientists at Western Washington University found that engaging working memory in moderately difficult tasks such as anagrams, puzzles or reading was an effective way of stopping earworms and of reducing their recurrence.
 Another publication points out that melodic music has a tendency to demonstrate repeating rhythm which may lead to endless repetition, unless a climax can be achieved to break the cycle.

 Research reported in 2015 by the School of Psychology and Clinical Language Sciences at the University of Reading demonstrated that chewing gum could help by similarly blocking the sub-vocal rehearsal component of auditory short-term or "working" memory associated with generating and manipulating auditory and musical images.
 It has also been suggested to ask oneself why one is experiencing this particular song.
 Another suggested remedy is to try to find a "cure song" to stop the repeating music.

 There are also so-called "cure songs" or "cure tunes" to get the earworm out of one's head.
 "God Save the King" is cited as a very popular and helpful choice of cure song.
 "Happy Birthday" was also a popular choice in cure songs.

-Individual songs may become less likely to cause an earworm as their exciting effect fades as a result of excessive repetition.

-Listening to the tune in a different/lower tempo or lower pitch, or a remixed version if it exists, can be an antidote.
+Listening to the tune in a different tempo or lower pitch, or a remixed version if it exists, can be an antidote.
 Listening to the tune from start to finish can also help.
 Since earworms are usually only a fragment of music, playing the tune all the way through can help break the loop.

 Notable cases

-Jean Harris, who murdered Herman Tarnower, was obsessed with the song "Put the Blame on Mame", which she first heard in the film Gilda.
-She would recall this regularly for over 33 years and could hold a conversation while playing it in her mind.
+Jean Harris, who murdered Herman Tarnower, was obsessed with the song "Put the Blame on Mame" by Allan Roberts and Doris Fisher, which she first heard in the film Gilda (1946).
+She would recall this regularly for over 33 years and could even hold a conversation while playing it in her mind.